 A 1992 graduate of the University of Oregon School of Law, Marilyn received her Bachelor’s Degree from U of O, graduating summa cum laude in English Literature in 1987.

 Marilyn is married to Doug Heiken, and they have a daughter, Emmaline.
-She likes to hike with her husband and her dog, Ernie, fabricate jewelry in her home studio, paint, knit, and watch Duck basketball and football.
+In her spare time, she likes to hike and take pictures of beautiful things, watercolor paint, make jewelry, knit, and read.

 see full bioshow less

-- Co-Chair, Oregon Trial Lawyers Association Publications Committee
+- Former Chair, Oregon Trial Lawyers Association Publications Committee

 - Member, American Association of Justice (AAJ)